Artpop: Songs

-"Gypsy" is a Europop and electropop song with classic rock and house influences, that contains "barroom ivory-tickling" and a "swooping hook".
+"Gypsy" is a Europop and electropop song with classic rock and house influences that contains "barroom ivory-tickling" and a "swooping hook".
 The composition is in a sing-along style, with Gaga belting out "I don't wanna be alone forever, but I can be tonight" during the chorus, talking about navigating an unknown road based only on her instincts.
 Gaga described the song as being about travelling the world and the loneliness associated with it.
 The song showcases Gaga's fans as being the people with whom she feels at home, therefore not feeling alone whenever she is in a different country.
 The lyrics also talk about falling in love while being true to oneself, which was the initial inspiration for the track.
 Artpops last song is "Applause", which spans genres such as electropop and Eurodance.
 It features "pulsating synths" and "stuttering synthesizers", which return Gaga to her career roots by mirroring the sounds of her debut album, The Fame.
 Gaga's vocal acrobatics during the song's verses have been compared to those of Annie Lennox and Grace Jones.
-According to Gaga, the song's lyrics highlight the difference between an artist and a celebrity.
-She elaborated, "I live for the applause but I don't live for the attention in the way that people just love you because you're famous.
+She mentioned that "I live for the applause but I don't live for the attention in the way that people just love you because you're famous.
 I live for actually performing for people and then them applauding because they've been entertained."
-Gaga also take shots at those who attempt to analyze her work, with the line: "I stand here waiting for you to bang the gong/ To crash the critic saying 'Is it right or is it wrong?".
+Gaga also takes shots at those who attempt to analyze her work with the line, "I stand here waiting for you to bang the gong/ To crash the critic saying, 'Is it right or is it wrong?.